romarcg/thymio_course_skeleton/how_to_thymio/README.md

 To properly turn-off the MyT:

 1. Press and hold the `back` arrow (about 5s) until a sound triggers.
 This will start the shutdown process of both the base and the main computer.
-2. Wait until the MyT base restarts (another short sound).
+2. Wait until the base restarts (there will be a short sound).
 This will be an indication that the main computer has turned-down correctly.
-Additionally, only the red led on top of the main computer will be on, the blue one will be off.
+Additionally, verify that only the red led on top of the main computer is on, the blue one should be off.
-> As the base restarted there will be lights on
+> As the base has restarted lights should be on (this is normal).
-3. At this point turn down main switch of the main computer.
+3. At this point turn down the main switch of the main computer.
-4. Press and hold the middle button on the base until the base is switch off.
+4. Press and hold the middle button on the base until this is switched off.
 A sound will trigger and the lights will turn off.

 ## Update software in thymio (ONLY FOR INTERNAL DEVELOPMENT):

+> This process is only for internal development **do not** use it unless it is explicitly requested.

--- connect to drone_wifi, or an ethernet in AP mode
+1. Switch to managed mode or connect an Ethernet wire to the MyT while in AP mode.
--- hold LEFT ARROW (5 sec, no blink or sound)
--- it will take about 3min, no feedback (be aware)
+2. Press and hold `left` arrow for 6 seconds (there will not be any sound or light feedback).
+3. Updating process will take about 2min.
+When the updating process is finished, the MyT will restart.

-## Appendices
+## <a name="appendices"></a>Appendices

 Different views of the support blocks